sigstore/sigstore-conformance/docs/cli_protocol.md

 supplied by the conformance suite in the order that they are specified in the templates below.

-All commands below are allowed to run against staging, adding the `--staging` in the command, for example:
+All commands below are allowed to run against staging by appending the `--staging` in the command, for example:

 ```console
 ${ENTRYPOINT} sign --identity-token TOKEN --signature FILE --certificate FILE FILE --staging